Chart Color Schemes

 Hannans is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Hannans, as evaluated at the latest Census, comprised 85.3% houses and 14.7% other dwellings.
-In comparison, Non-Metro WA had 82.9% houses and 17.0% other dwellings.
-Home ownership in Hannans was 15.7%, with dwellings either mortgaged (44.7%) or rented (39.6%).
-The median monthly mortgage repayment was $1,717, above Non-Metro WA's average of $1,517.
-The median weekly rent was $300, compared to Non-Metro WA's $280.
-Nationally, Hannans' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Hannans' dwelling structure, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 82.9% houses and 17.0% other dwellings.
+Home ownership in Hannans stood at 15.7%, with mortgaged dwellings at 44.7% and rented ones at 39.6%.
+The median monthly mortgage repayment was $1,717, higher than Non-Metro WA's average of $1,517.
+The median weekly rent figure in Hannans was $300, compared to Non-Metro WA's $280.
+Nationally, Hannans' mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing